Parker H. French: A Nicaraguan filibuster, many scams and a sad end

+During the American Civil War French took on the personas of three different men, playing three separate roles.
+As Parker French he was interested in the Knights of the Golden Circle.
+As alias Carlyle Murray he was a poet, dreamer and dealer in munitions for the Rebels.
+As alias Charles Maxey he was involved in a confederate spy ring, which included the famed Rose Greenhow.
+Maxey was thought to be a spiritualist, an opium eater, or a maniac.
+He is quoted as saying that his room was "crowded with the souls of those that lived in other days."
+French was arrested by federal authorities in Connecticut and imprisoned in Fort Warren in Boston on charges of spying for the Confederacy.
+After an extensive investigation with considerable circumstantial evidence implicating French as a Knight of the Golden Circle and a Confederate agent the investigating officer recommended that French should be released; no definitive case of spying or treason could be mounted.

 French was living in Washington, D.C., by 1863, where he registered for the Civil War draft in July, describing himself as a 40-year-old lawyer with only one arm.
 For prior military service, he gave "2 years in Mexico".
 Throughout the Civil War he operated as both a lawyer and a purveyor for Union troops (he defrauded a partner), first in Virginia in support of the Army of the Potomac and then in Tennessee in support of both the Chattanooga campaign and the advance through Atlanta to the sea.

 He is listed in the 1865 directory of Louisville, Kentucky, residing on the east side of 6th, between Chestnut and Broadway, operating as a peddler.
 After moving back to St Louis, French again defrauded partners in a steamboat venture moving supplies to Fort Benton Montana.
 French appears in the 1870 census in New York after his wife Lucretia died in 1869.
 He was remarried to Rebecca Claggett in 1875 with whom he had a namesake son, Parker Hardin French Jr.

 According to McGowan, who saw him in D.C. in the 1870s, he "appeared to be a perfect wreck of his former self," drinking himself to death with cocktails of whiskey and chloroform.
 French died early in the morning of June 19, 1878, after becoming extremely ill with very painful "congestion and sepsis of the lungs and stomach."
 The New York Herald, in a simple entry with no remembrance, family comments or notice of arrangements: "Died French—June 19, Colonel P.H.
 French."